 Thanks to its large population of Italian immigrants, Argentina also knows pasta.
 You’ll often find homemade pasta offered with a variety of sauces such as decadent gorgonzola and walnuts.
 On most restaurant menus, the pasta and the sauces are listed in different sections, and your order them separately.
 Pizzas all seem to come with double cheese.

 Then you have the sweets: ice cream, cakes, and chocolate.
 And let’s not forget dulce de leche, a caramel-like spread present on every breakfast table.
 Artisanal chocolate is a feature of Patagonia and the Lake District.
 In Calafate, the chocolate wafers surrounding a flavoured filling were to die for.

 Vegetarians can easily avoid meat by ordering salads, pastas with vegetarian sauces, cheese empanadas, and omelettes, but the limited selection may get a bit boring after a while.
-In Buenos Aires, you will be able to find good vegetarian restaurants.
+You will find good vegetarian restaurants in Buenos Aires.

-Argentina produces a lot of wine (mostly in the foothills of the Andes around Mendoza) and red wine is plentiful and cheap.
+Argentina produces plenty of wine (mostly in the foothills of the Andes around Mendoza) and red wine is abundant and cheap.
 A common varietal is Malbec, which I love because of its smooth tannins.
 The only white wines produced in Argentina are Torrontes (from the northeast) and the occasional bubbly.
 You can buy a bottle of good table wine in the store for a few dollars.